Children 18 months to 36 months of age.

 The Art area includes gluing, painting, stamping, coloring with crayons, tearing and cutting paper, and Play-Doh rolling and shaping.
 Children are given the opportunity to participate in individual and group creative art activities that are specifically created for toddlers.
 Music and Movement experiences are provided daily.
 Children are invited to sing, listen to music, participate in finger plays, and take part in whole group motor activities such as marching, following the leader, and walking in a line.

-Richland Academy offers before and after school Childcare, which is available year round, for Older Toddlers enrolled in our Montessori program.
+Richland Academy offers before and after school Childcare, which is available year round, for Toddlers enrolled in our Montessori program.
 Click here to learn more about our Childcare program.